what to eat for healthy, radiant skin

 Other supportive habits include:

-In a holistic approach, consistency isn’t about rigid rules or perfect habits— it’s about small, sustainable actions repeated over time.
+In a holistic approach, consistency isn’t about rigid rules or perfect habits.
+It’s about small, sustainable actions repeated over time.
 Taking a few deep breaths before meals.
 Drinking more water.
 Adding vegetables to your plate.
 Going to bed a little earlier.
-Taking a short walk after dinner.
+Taking a short walk after dinner or having a quick dance party in the kitchen.

-These habits may seem small, but together they create a real foundation for skin, and overall health.
+These habits may seem small, but they create a real foundation for skin and overall health.

 As a somatic facialist, I often remind my clients that our skin is constantly communicating with us.